-- A confidential paragraph addressed to the editorial Board providing a personal insight about the quality of the paper and the chances to be improved.
+- A confidential paragraph addressed to the editorial board providing personal insight about the quality of the paper and the chances for it to be improved.

-A typical peer-reviewer’s report for the authors is a two- to three-pages report with comments for the authors aiming to help them to improve the quality of the manuscript.
-Usually, but not always, these reviewer’s report is divided into a part with overall and major comments and a second with minor modifications.
+A typical peer reviewer’s report for the authors is a two- to three-page report with comments for the authors aiming to help them improve the quality of the manuscript.
+Usually, but not always, these reviewer reports are divided into a part with overall and major comments and concerns and a second with minor comments.

-- Validity: specific comments about potential major methodological flaws of the study that prohibit manuscript publication.
-Comments about the data gathering process and the data analysis are of especial importance in this evaluation.
-Especial focus on statistics is advised here.
-A specific sub-section of limitations of the study should be always included at the end of the discussion section.
+- Validity: Specific comments about potential major methodological flaws of the study that prohibit manuscript publication.
+Comments about the data-gathering process and the data analysis are of particular importance in this evaluation.
+Focus on statistics is advised here.
+A specific subsection of limitations of the study should always be included at the end of the discussion section.

-- Results: in the results section, only objective results, and not authors opinions, should be reported.
+- Results: In the results section, only objective results, not authors opinions, should be reported.
 Tables and figures are relevant and provide sufficient details of the study findings.
-Online Appendix should be used as an alternative to excessive data or huge tables that difficult the reading.
+An online appendix should be used as an alternative to excessive data or huge tables that complicate the reading.

-- References: number, quality and appropriateness of the references should be carefully evaluated.
-Special consideration should be given about the appraisal of previously published literature about manuscript topic, with major focus on pharmacy journals.
+- References: Number, quality and appropriateness of the references should be carefully evaluated.
+Special consideration should be given about the appraisal of previously published literature about the manuscript topic, with particular focus on pharmacy journals.